LeonBroseliske/CFC/README.md

 * pythonbin: location of the used Python binary, default: /usr/bin/python3
 * servers: servers that the firewalls run on that will be controlled through ssh, default: "lvs01.example.com lvs02.example.com lvs03.example.com lvs04.example.com"

+* The IPv6 functions are marked with the '6' suffix

 ## Usage

 When entering IPs/ranges with the following commands, do so in CIDR notation, this gets validated and won't accept anything else.